geopython/pycsw.org/development/rfc/rfc-7.md

 None expected, new functionality.
 Unit tests will all succeed.
 CITE tests will be 100% successful.

+Given this RFC articulates a repository plugin, tests are rooted in the downstream application itself because of the specific use case / workflow.
+In addition, this keeps pycsw testing light so as not to setup downstream applications in a test env/run.

 ### Internal Interface changes

 None